Results of the 5th JLPP International Translation Competition

 - Source Texts

 Applicants must translate two source texts: one from the Fiction category and one from the Criticism and Essay category.
 Each category has two texts to choose from.
 Select one text from each category, submitting a total of TWO translated works.
-Source texts may be downloaded via the links below, or can be mailed in print upon request.(2) Criticism and Essay Category
+Source texts may be downloaded via the links below, or can be mailed in print upon request.(1) Fiction Category

 Three short essays by Tanikawa Shuntaro: “Omoitsumeru,” “Kyoiku ni tsuite,” and “Zentei to shite” OR “Hiroin no Namae” by Tanabe Seiko